-- 16.6.1.1 No person may participate in any Competition unless and until: - That person's protective clothing/equipment, and Machine have been examined and approved by the Scrutineer for that Event, or - b) If stipulated in SRs, the person provides the Scrutineer with a signed checklist that the protective clothing/equipment and Machine have been self-scrutineered.

-- 16.6.1.2 At scrutineering, competitors must produce documents or other evidence as required to verify engine and frame identity. - 16.6.1.3 The onus of proving that a competitor, and the competitor's Machine and protective clothing/ equipment, are eligible to compete, is on the person seeking to prove it. - 16.6.1.4 Where any GCR prohibits the modification of any Machine or class of Machines, that Machine or that class will be deemed to have been modified if any part or parts thereof have been altered from OEM. - 16.6.1.5 In the interpretation of any GCR relating to the design requirements for any Machine or class of Machines, reference may be made to relevant diagrams appearing in these GCRs. - 16.6.1.6 Electric Machines may compete with comparable Machines as approved by MA. - 16.6.1.7 Electric bikes must be fitted with an effective ignition cut-out switch operating on the primary circuit secured to the handlebars and attached by a lanyard to the rider's wrist while the Machine is in operation such that a separation of the Machine and rider will activate the ignition cut-out circuit.
+- 15.6.1.1 No person may participate in any Competition unless and until: - That person's protective clothing/equipment, and Machine have been examined and approved by the Scrutineer for that Event, or - b) If permitted by the SRs, the person, having self-scrutineered their protective clothing, equipment and machine, has submitted a signed declaration confirming same to be fit for purpose and compliance with the GCRs. - 15.6.1.2 At scrutineering, competitors must produce documents or other evidence as required to verify engine and frame identity. - 15.6.1.3 The onus of proving that a competitor, and the competitor's Machine and protective clothing/ equipment, are eligible to compete, is on the person seeking to prove it. - 15.6.1.4 Where any GCR prohibits the modification of any Machine or class of Machines, that Machine or that class will be deemed to have been modified if any part or parts thereof have been altered from OEM. - 15.6.1.5 In the interpretation of any GCR relating to the design requirements for any Machine or class of Machines, reference may be made to relevant diagrams appearing in these GCRs. - 15.6.1.6 Electric Machines may compete with comparable Machines as approved by MA. - 15.6.1.7 Electric bikes must be fitted with an effective ignition cut-out switch operating on the primary circuit secured to the handlebars and attached by a lanyard to the rider's wrist while the Machine is in operation such that a separation of the Machine and rider will activate the ignition cut-out circuit.

-16.7 ELIGIBILITY: JUNIOR
+15.7 ELIGIBILITY: JUNIOR